habemus-papadum/stack-notebook/README.md

 stack notebook
 ````

+## In reality
-#### In reality: _Well, you know...
+_Well, you know...
 Very much a WIP._

 ## New to Haskell?
-Truth be told, this script may not be for you; This is more of an exploration of how I wish the notebook process could work someday.
+Truth be told, this script may not be for you.
+This is more of an exploration of how I wish the notebook process could work someday.
 And even though it does seem to be robust enough on my boxes and Travis, I wouldn't be surprised if it fails miserably on yours, or suddenly stops working every few months.
-One could easily fall down the rabbit hole trying to track down fixes.
-But, if you do end up giving it a shot, whether you have :+1: or :-1: experience, feel free to open an issue and let me know how it went.
+One could easily fall down the rabbit hole trying to track down fixes if you are new to stack, jupyter, {I}Haskell, cabal, etc.  But, if you do end up giving it a shot, whether you have :+1: or :-1: experience, feel free to open an issue and let me know how it went.

 ## Caveats
 * If you've never used `stack` on your box before, you want to go get lunch while everything is installing.
-* `ihaskell` is provided by a downstream [fork](https://github.com/habemus-papadum/IHaskell)
+* `IHaskell` is provided by a downstream [fork](https://github.com/habemus-papadum/IHaskell).
+The fork and this repo are meant
+  to be short lived.
 * Only Linux and macOs are supported.
 The upstream IHaskell has never supported windows, and while my fork takes some
   small steps to make it more feasible, I don'r really know how hard it would be to get it all the way to the finish line.
-* The provided `ihaskell` may not build with old `lts` snapshots -- it should be
+* The provided `Ihaskell` may not build with old `lts` snapshots -- it should be
   easy to resolve this by using known good old versions of `ihaskell` but
   will not be addressed within the scope of this exploration
-* Only really tested on lts-9.9
+* Only really tested on `lts-9.9`
 * test displays
 * travis time to first notebook
 * ihaskell-display-widgets may not be working.
-* zeromq
+* zeromq, gmp
 * A thousand other things....